charles022/fxgraph/READMEv2.md

         - sort/filter is the extent
         - goal is just Data Access
         - ie getting data from server to screen
         - sort, filter, etc arrow kernels are not bad but still must be paired with additional code logic
     - Use Polars when...
         - doing more serious data access/manipulation on browser
         - group by is untenable in Arrow
     - Arrow is significantly lighter than Polars
     - Arrow is not as capable in terms of high-level features
     - Arrow can build/do anything, but must assemble every piece yourself
         - likely leads to...
         - micro optimizations in rare cases
         - more bugs and code to do the same things
         - irrelevant amount of "weight" saved over Polars
     - arrow-rs is modular, can compile only the specific features needed
     - Arrow likely <1MB compressed
     - Polars likely 3-5MB compressed (heavy for a web browser )
     - "Raw Arrow" is a low-level memory format, not a data analysis library.

 arrow-rs v Polars: code comparison:
 -
-    Filter:
-    (Polars)
+    Filter: (Polars)
-    - df.filter(col("age").gt(30))
+    - df.filter(col("age").gt(30)) (arrow)
-    (arrow)
     - arrow::compute::filter kernel
-    - compute a boolean mask array [true, false,
-    ...], then use the filter kernel to create a new array using that mask
+    - compute a boolean mask array [true, false, ...], then use the filter kernel to create a new array using that mask
     - ...
     - ...
-    Sort:
-    (Polars)
+Sort: (Polars)
-    - df.sort("name")
+    - df.sort("name") (arrow)
-    (arrow)
     - arrow::compute::sort/sort_to_indices kernel
     - use the 'sort_to_indices' kernel to get a list of index positions, then use the 'take' kernel to reorder every column manually based on those indices.
     - ...
     - ...
-    Group by
+Group by (Polars)
-    (Polars)
-    - df.group_by("city").agg(sum("salary"))
+    - df.group_by("city").agg(sum("salary")) (Arrow)
-    (Arrow)
     - **Extremely difficult**
     - manually hash the "city" column, map indices to buckets, and iterate through the "salary" column to sum values into those buckets

-Apache DataFusion (avoid)
+Apache DataFusion (avoid for this project)
 -
     - SQL engine built on Arrow
     - similar to Polars
     - much heavier, not optimized for browser like Polars is
+    - may use this later on for backend table database-esk actionsa... may revisit at that point

 Arrow Purist: Streaming Raw Arrow / Arrow IPC Ingestion:
 -
     - open a WebSocket and stream raw bytes
     - do not need 100% of data to arrive before we can access it
     - 1) Arrow Schema arrives (the first 1KB)
     -    Polars (which uses Arrow under the hood) knows the column names
     - 2) First N rows arrive (the next nKb)
     -    Polars can render these rows on the screen
     - ...
     - (server): serializes a RecordBatch into Arrow IPC Streaming format basically a raw memory dump
     - (network): sends bytes
     - (client): receives the Uint8Array.
 Pass this array into arrow::ipc::reader::StreamReader.

 Arrow Purist: Storage
 -
-    - In Rust, our table would look like this... struct UserTable {
-        ids: Int32Array,      // [1, 2, 3, ...]
+    - In Rust, our table would look like this...  struct UserTable { ids: Int32Array,      // [1, 2, 3, ...]
-        names: StringArray,   // ["Alice", "Bob", "Charlie", ...]
+      names: StringArray,   // ["Alice", "Bob", "Charlie",
-        scores: Float32Array, // [95.5, 88.0, 42.0, ...]}
+      ...] scores: Float32Array, // [95.5, 88.0, 42.0, ...]}

 Arrow Purist: code for manual manipulation
 -
     - build exactly the features we need using the low level
       kernels: 'filter', 'take', 'sort_to_indices'
     - 'arrow::compute' module as the toolkit for SQL-esk actions
     - SQL: SELECT * WHERE scores > 90
     - arrow-rs:
         - use 'gt_scalar' kernel on 'scores' array to return a bool bitmask [False, False, True, ...]
-        - use 'filter' kernel on **every column** w/ bitmask filter(ids, mask) -> [1]
-          filter(names, mask) -> ["Alice"]
+        - use 'filter' kernel on **every column** w/ bitmask filter(ids, mask) -> [1] filter(names, mask) ->
-          filter(scores, mask) -> [95.5]
+          ["Alice"] filter(scores, mask) -> [95.5]

 Arrow Purist: render to UI
 -
     - Strategy A: (preferred) only send the rows currently visible on the screen to JS (negligible cost)
         - user scrolls to rows 100-120
         - rust slices the arrays at 100-120
         - Rust converts just those rows to a JS Array/Object
         - JS renders 20 'div's
         - negligible cost
     - Strategy B: (advanced) shared buffer, pass a pointer to the Arrow memory directly to JS
         - JS uses the apache-arrow library to wrap a view arount the WASM memory
         - JS reads the data without Rust doing any work

 Arrow Purist: manual_arrowrs_examples.rs
 -
     - Why this demonstrates the "Lightweight" Advantage
     - Dependencies: This script only requires arrow.
 It does not require polars, polars-core, polars-lazy, sqlparser, or serde.
 The resulting WASM binary will be significantly smaller.
     -
     - No "Black Box":
     - In the group_by_example, you chose to use a HashMap.
 You could have chosen to sort and slice if memory was tight.
       In Polars, the engine chooses for you.
     - In unique_operations_example, you can see how we built a HashMap<&str, Vec<usize>>.
 This &str references the actual bytes inside the Arrow array.
 We didn't allocate new strings for the keys.
 This level of memory control is difficult in high-level DataFrame libraries.
     -
     - Direct Access:
     - The loop for i in 0..batch.num_rows() with sales.value(i) compiles down to a very tight CPU loop, similar to C++.
 There is no "Expression Evaluation" overhead checking data types at runtime for every row.

 Arrow Purist: sending large compressed v small pieces over network